danrusei/danrusei.github.io/content/posts/error_handling.md

 {{< /code >}}

-Now I'll insert 2 mistakes, first the command is executed without providing the file as argument, second the parsing to `u32` fails.
+Now I'll make 2 mistakes, first the command is executed without providing the file as argument.
+Second the parsing of the quantity to `u32` fails due to erroneous user input.

 {{< code language="bash" isCollapsed="false" >}}
 $ cargo run --bin order_unwrap